| 10/2016 ||Bridgeman v. District Attorney for the Suffolk District |

 Donald K. Stern v.
 Supreme Judicial Court, et al.

-Case concerns rules that apply constraints to the behavior of federal prosecutors.
+This case concerned rules that applied constraints to the behavior of federal prosecutors.
 The BBA stated that the adoption of Rule 3.8 f was a proper exercise of the district court to regulate the conduct of attorneys appearing before it.
-Furthermore, Rule 3.8 f is a valid exercise of the district court’s power to protect the attorney client relationship.
+Furthermore, Rule 3.8 f was a valid exercise of the district court’s power to protect the attorney client relationship.

 | 1990 ||Tax on Legal Services Amicus Briefs |

 Following a request from the Governor for an advisory opinion on proposed legislation to extend the sales tax to legal services, the BBA and the MBA submitted an amicus brief arguing that such an extension violates both the Massachusetts and United States Constitutions.

 Commonwealth v.
 Abimael Colon-Cruz, Jose Colon and Miguel Angel Rosado